 Option Exercise and Transfer.
-Awards granted pursuant to the 2004 Plan may not be transferred other than as provided in the 2004 Plan and may only be exercised by the participant, or, in the event of his death, by his heirs or estate.
-Upon the death (or permanent disability) of a participant while serving as a Non-Employee Director, any outstanding unvested award becomes immediately vested and the option award may be exercised by the participant's heirs, estate, or guardian within one year following the participant's death (or commencement of such disability), after which any unexercised option award terminates.
-If a Non-Employee Director's service as a member of the Board terminates for any reason other than death or disability, all unvested and all unexercised vested option awards terminate, but under certain circumstances the Director may have three months within which to exercise vested options.
-In the event of a "change of control" of the Company, as defined in the 2004 Plan, all outstanding option awards will become immediately vested and exercisable.
+Awards granted pursuant to the Directors Plan may not be transferred other than as provided in the Directors Plan and may only be exercised by the participant, or, in the event of his death, by his heirs or estate.
+Upon the death (or permanent disability) of a participant while serving as a Non-Employee Director, any outstanding unvested award (other than any unvested award that the participant would have been able to exercise within the following 12 months if no termination of service had occurred) is immediately forfeited and any outstanding unvested award that the participant would have been able to exercise within the following 12 months if no termination of service had occurred and any outstanding unexercised vested award may be exercised by the participant's heirs, estate or guardian within 12 months following the participant's death (or commencement of such disability), after which any unexercised option award terminates.
+If a Non-Employee Director's service as a member of the Board terminates for any reason other than death or disability, all unvested and all unexercised vested option awards terminate; however, the Compensation Committee may allow 30 days within which to exercise vested options.
+In the event of a "change of control" of the Company, as defined in the Directors Plan, all outstanding option awards will become immediately vested and exercisable.

 Plan Amendment and Modification.
-The Committee may amend or terminate the 2004 Plan, including modification or waiver of terms as they apply to individual participants.
-However, shareholder approval is required for any amendment that would: increase the aggregate number of shares of Common Stock issuable under the 2004 Plan; materially increase the benefits accruing to participants in the 2004 Plan; or modify the eligibility requirements for, or decrease the minimum exercise price of, any options.
-No amendment or termination of the 2004 Plan may adversely affect the rights of any participant under any then outstanding award without the consent of the participant.
-The 2004 Plan provides for automatic adjustments to prevent dilution or enlargement of the participant's rights in the event of a stock split, stock dividend, or similar transaction.
-No adjustments or reduction of the exercise price of any outstanding award may be made in the event of a decline in the price of the Common Stock, either by reducing the exercise price of outstanding awards or by canceling outstanding awards in connection with regranting incentives at a lower price to the same Participant.
+The Board may amend or terminate the Directors Plan, subject to certain restrictions in the Directors Plan.
+For example, shareholder approval is required for any amendment that would increase the total number of shares as to which awards may be granted under the Directors Plan or modify the class of persons eligible to receive awards or otherwise require shareholder approval under applicable law or regulation.
+In addition, neither the Board nor the Compensation Committee may amend the Directors Plan regarding the amount, pricing and timing of awards other than to comply with changes in the Internal Revenue Code, the Employment Retirement Income Security Act of 1974, or the rules thereunder.
+Modification, or amendment of the Directors Plan may not, without the consent of a participant, affect his or her rights under a previously granted award.
+The Directors Plan provides for automatic adjustments to prevent dilution or enlargement of the participant's rights in the event of a stock split, stock dividend or similar transaction.
+No adjustments or reduction of the exercise price of any outstanding award may be made in the event of a decline in the price of the Common Stock, either by reducing the exercise price of outstanding awards or by canceling outstanding awards in connection with regranting incentives at a lower price to the same participant.